esolares/HapSolo/README.md

 ###### Note: If you are running a custom environment for python, make sure to replace the first line of preprocessfasta.py and hapsolo.py to reflect the proper python running environment

 # How to run HapSolo
 HapSolo requires a Blat alignment file and a busco directory that contains a busco output for each of the contigs in your contig assembly.
 To do this we have included a scripts directory that contains scripts that can be used for preprocessing and postprocessing for your HapSolo run.
+###### Note: For simplicity job submission scripts have been added: sbatch_preprocess.sh and qsub_preprocess.sh for SLURM and SGE respectively that only require that the REF variable be assigned to the name of your contig assembly FASTA file.

 We highly recommend you run preprocessfasta.py on your contig assembly first.
 The run syntax of this python script is: